 Introduction

-SDC is a bare-metal digital cluster application for Raspberry Pi Zero, 2, and 3.
-The phrase “bare-metal” means that SDC turns your Raspberry Pi into a single use computer, more like a microcontroller.
-This means rapid boot times: less than 4 seconds to a working cluster from a cold boot.
+SDC is a bare-metal digital cluster application for Raspberry Pi Zero2W and 3.
+The phrase “bare-metal” means that SDC turns your Raspberry Pi into a single use computer, somewhere between a microcontroller and a general purpose computer.
+As a result you get rapid boot times: less than 4 seconds to a working cluster from a cold boot.
 It’s fast because you don’t need to wait for an Operating System to load, and there is no messing around trying to get the right application to start up after an OS has loaded.

 Features